dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ```

 ##### Calculate the string length using pointers
-Honestly, I think `strlen();` ain't valid.
+Honestly, I think `strlen();` is overrated af.
 We can still calculate the length of a string using pointers :)

 Here is how you can calculate the length of a string using pointers:
 ```c